grafana/alloy/docs/sources/reference/components/otelcol.exporter.awss3.md

 * `rpc_client_requests_per_rpc` (histogram): Measures the number of messages received per RPC.
 Should be 1 for all non-streaming RPCs.
 * `rpc_client_response_size_bytes` (histogram): Measures size of RPC response messages (uncompressed).
 * `rpc_client_responses_per_rpc` (histogram): Measures the number of messages received per RPC.
 Should be 1 for all non-streaming RPCs.

-## Examples

-The following examples show you how to create an exporter to send data to different destinations.